TimMcCool/scratchattach/README.md

 This library can set cloud variables, follow Scratchers, post comments and do so much more!
 It has special features that make it easy to transmit data through cloud variables.

-**Some functions require logging in to Scratch.**
-**You also need to have the coding language Python installed on your device.**
-*Download Python here if you don't have it: https://www.python.org/downloads/*

 <p align="left">
   <img width="160" height="133" src="https://github.com/TimMcCool/scratchattach/blob/main/logos/logo_dark_transparent_eyes.svg">
 </p>